The Ogre's Pendant & The Rat in the Pit

 A story that you shouldn't miss!
 You won't regret your choice reading it.

-Note: Updated to say that everything I say in this review is an understatement.
+Note: Updated as of august(?)
+2020 to say that everything I say in this review is an understatement.
 This story literally gave me chills.
 Read it now or they'll send Eppon after you.

 I went into this story with high expectations.
 Having been hyped up by the self-proclaimed head of the Traitorman fan club, it would be an understatement to say that I stepped in expecting quality.
 I have to say, not only were my expectations met, but they were BLOWN OUT OF THE WATER.